Non-Wires Alternatives: What's up next in utility business model evolution

 The following is a guest post from Brett Feldman, principal research analyst at Navigant Research.
 To submit a viewpoint article, please review these guidelines.

-On May 17, 2017, Bonneville Power Authority (BPA) made an announcement that flew under the radar of most of the energy industry.
+On May 17, 2017, Bonneville Power Administration (BPA) made an announcement that flew under the radar of most of the energy industry.

 The latest trend among utilities and grid operators appears to be forgoing traditional transmission and distribution (T&D) upgrades for alternative methods to meet system needs, and BPA chose to take “a new approach to managing congestion on our transmission grid,” according to CEO Elliot Mainzer, rather than build a new $1 billion, 80-mile transmission line along highway I-5 in Oregon.